dinhomathias/Amc/Transition-guide-to-Version-13.0.md

     ```
     Of course the use of  `Dispatcher.run_async` is not limited to handler callbacks and you don't have to pass an `update` in that case.
 Passing the `update` when possible is just preferable because that way it's available in the error handlers.

-While `@run_async` will still work, we recommend switching to the new syntax, as the decorator will be depreciated over the course of the next releases.
+While `@run_async` will still work, we recommend switching to the new syntax, as the decorator will be deprecated over the course of the next releases.

 # Persistence of Bots